• Menu

 Finally, UBC’s Museum of Anthropology is arguably the best place to view Coastal First Nation art.

-Celebrate the Indian Holiday of Vaisakhi
+Celebrate the Indian Spring Holiday of Vaisakhi

-Vaisakhi is an important harvest and religious festival celebrated in Northern India.
 Usually falling on April 13th or 14th, the event celebrates the beginning of the spring harvest – or the solar new year, based on the Hindu Vikram Samvat calendar.
-What does this have to do with Vancouver, you ask?

-Well, the Vancouver area is home to almost 300,000 people of South Asian descent, mostly Punjabi Sikhs – from Northern India.
-As a result, you’ll find two of the largest Vaisakhi celebrations outside of India – in South Vancouver and the suburb of Surrey.
+In Vancouver, you’ll find two of the largest Vaisakhi celebrations outside of India – in South Vancouver and the suburb of Surrey.

 With upwards of 300,000 attendees, the event is Vancouver’s largest single-day festival.
 You can enjoy its vibrant dance, music and traditional clothing.
 And take advantage of the traditional free food offered up by local businesses to mark the occasion – from Indian sweets, ice cream and even curry dishes!